Private William Price

 FAMILY LIFE

-William Price was born in 1895 in Murwillumbah, son of Daniel Bernard & Mary Price.
-He was one of 7 children, all born in Murwillumbah.
+William Price was born on the 24th December, 1895 in Murwillumbah, son of Daniel Bernard & Mary Price.
+According to NSWBDM he was one of 7 children, all born in Murwillumbah.
 His parents are listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district

 25TH INFANTRY BATTALION